Today, he is remembered

 Pradhan), and his grandchildren, who also contributed to certain social gatherings.

-His elder daughter (Ambika Pradhan) works as a nurse at New STNM Hospital at
+His elder daughter (Ambika Pradhan) is a nurse at New STNM Hospital at

 Dhaba had just